-Parents, start your engines, because Big Truck Day is rolling into Red Arrow Park and is sure to delight kids ages 2-10.
+Parents, start your engines, because Big Truck Day is rolling back into Red Arrow Park, 920 N. Water St., and is sure to delight kids ages 2-10.
 OK, OK, so maybe it'll be fun for anyone who, at any age, loves honking big yellow vehicles ... and some red ones courtesy of Milwaukee Fire Department, too.

-The City of Milwaukee's Department of Public Works and MFD will bring out their big municipal and fire trucks of all kinds on Saturday, May 21, from 11 a.m. until 2 p.m., to offer a close-up look at a variety of equipment and the jobs that go along with them.
+The City of Milwaukee's Department of Public Works and MFD will bring out their big municipal, police and fire vehicles of all kinds on Saturday, May 20, from 11 a.m. until 2 p.m., to offer a close-up look at a variety of equipment and the jobs that go along with them.

 Vehicle operators will also be on hand to talk to families and offer demonstrations in honor of National Public Works Week.

-There will also be food trucks, activities for children – including face painting, bubble art, coloring books and a free-throw contest – and a Milwaukee Public Library book sale.
+There will also be food trucks, activities for children – including truck-themed arts and crafts with Artists Working in Education, free face painting, bubble and sandbox fun – and a Milwaukee Public Library book sale.

 The event is free and open to all.

 The first 750 kids, ages 2-10, will get a free Milwaukee Downtown-branded reflective safety vest, on a first-come, first-served basis starting at 11 a.m.